berry bounty

 Helen Ridgeway Helen Ridgeway

 You won’t believe that these little raspberry ruffles are made with only 4 simple ingredients.
-They are my take on the raspberry ruffle chocolate bar.
-Keep in the freezer for easy healthy treats.
+They are my healthier version of a raspberry ruffle chocolate bar.
+Keep in the freezer for easy guilt-free snacking.

 Prep Time 5 minutes